jacobandreas/blog/_posts/2016-02-18-monference.md

 net managed to achieve accuracy as good as (but no better than) the classical message passing procedure with the same structure.
-Indeed, this neural training procedure results in a piece of code that makes identical predictions to the forward--backward algorithm, without requiring that I ever implement the forward--backward algorithm!
+Indeed, this neural training procedure results in a piece of code that makes identical predictions to the forward--backward algorithm, but it doesn't know anything about the forward--backward algorithm!

 ---

 Neural networks are not magic---when our data is actually generated from an HMM, we can't hope to beat an (information-theoretically optimal) classical monference with a neural one.
 But we can empirically do just as well.
-Better yet, by modeling our networks after the _algorithmic structure_ of classical inference procedures, we can perhaps worry less about harder cases, when we previously would have needed to hand-tune some approximate inference scheme.
-As we augment neural architectures to match more powerful inference procedures, their performance improves.
+As we augment neural architectures to match the _algorithmic structure_ of more powerful classical inference procedures, their performance improves.
 Bidirectional recurrent nets are better than forward-only ones; bidirectional networks with [multiple layers between each "real" hidden vector](http://arxiv.org/abs/1602.08210) might be even better for some tasks.

+Better yet, we can perhaps worry less about harder cases, when we previously would have needed to hand-tune some approximate inference scheme.
+(One example: suppose our transition matrix is a huge permutation.
+It might be very expensive to do repeated multiplications for classical inference, and trying to take a low-rank approximation to the transition matrix will lose information.
+But a neural monference can potentially represent our model dynamics quite compactly.)

 So far we've been looking at sequences, but analogues for more structured data exist as well.
 For tree-shaped problems, we can run something that looks like